 Again, we’ll have to take these claims one at a time:

 We’re proposing that they would lose that power to set and manipulate interest rates, so that interest rates would depend much more on the supply of savings between savers and borrowers.
 (Ann would likely argue that this would lead to very high interest rates, yet Zopa – a peer-to-peer lender – already works on this basis and currently charges lower rates than both Nationwide and Natwest on personal loans).
-Having the power to create money directly actually gives them less influence over the lives of much of the population.
+Transferring the power to create money directly to an independent government body such as a Money Creation Committee would in fact greatly reduce banks’ influence over the lives of much of the population.

 The article continues: